marco_logomarco_logomarco_logomarco_logo

 Whose determination, focus, listening skills, or friendship inspires you?
 Ask them to help keep you on track.

 Whose determination, focus, listening skills, or friendship inspires you?
 Ask them to help keep you on track.
-Click To Tweet5.
-Set specific goals
+Share on X

 There’s no shame in writing out a game plan (and using it often).
 Map out each step toward your main goal.
 Check off each success.
 This provides a feeling of constant accomplishment to keep you going — and also keeps you from drifting off track.